syncfusion-content/javascript-docs/js/api/ejSplitter.md

-Specify animation speed for the Splitter pane movement while collapsing and expanding.
+Specify animation speed for the Splitter pane movement, while collapsing and expanding.